kiwiirc/irc-framework/docs/events.md

 **whois**

 Not all of these options will be available.
-Some will be missing dependong on the network.
+Some will be missing depending on the network.
 ~~~javascript
 {
 	away: 'away message',